EugeneW/gaming-cloud-sdk-unity-documents/GetStarted.md

 |Uuid|string|App ID of Fresvii Gaming Cloud|
 |GcmProjectId|string|Project ID when using the Google Cloud Messaging for Android service|
 |Gcm Api Key|string|API key when using the Google Cloud Messaging for Android service|
-When done with the settings of 1 to 3, you can use the methods of the FGC class.
+After setting up 1 through 3, you will be able to use the methods of the FGC class.

 4. To use the sample GUI, add the "FresviiSampleGUI" prefab to the scene.
 ![SetParametersInInspector](./Images/InstallPrefabGUI.png)